googlegenomics/dockerflow/README.md

     graph:
     - stepTwo
     - stepOne
     args:
       inputs:
         stepTwo.inputFile: MY-INPUT-FILE
         stepOne.inputFile: ${stepTwo.outputFile}
       outputs:
         stepTwo.outputFile: output2.txt
         stepOne.outputFile: output1.txt
     steps:
     - defnFile: step-one.yaml
     - defnFile: step-two.yaml

-In this example, we've also added an explicit graph to clarify that stepOne runs before stepTwo.
+In this example, we've also added an explicit graph to clarify that stepTwo runs before stepOne.
 This is necessary now only because the steps list them in the reverse order.

 The first step is saved as `step-one.yaml`: